The December Traffic Bump: How to Prep Your Blog This Year

 Look at each of your top 5-10 posts and all of the internal links you have in those posts.
 Ensure your top 5-10 posts all have at least three internal links – ideally at least one in the introduction.

-☑️ SEO To-Do: Audit and add links until there are at least three internal links in each of your top posts.
+☑️ To-Do: Audit and add links until there are at least three internal links in each of your top posts.

 6. Set Up Email Forms & Funnels